Iodine is an essential nutrient for humans, but we need only a small amount of it for good health.

 - cause swallowing and breathing difficulties

-- lead to hypothyroidism, which can cause problems such as weight gain, tiredness, intolerance to cold and depression
+- lead to hypothyroidism, which can cause problems such as weight gain, dry skin, hair loss, tiredness, intolerance to cold and depression

 Iodine and pregnancy